Dapacruz/VMware.VimAutomation.Custom/README.md

 # VMware.VimAutomation.Custom
-*Extends the functionality of the VMware PowerCLI modules*
+*Extends the functionality of VMware PowerCLI*

 **Get-VMHostSSHServiceStatus**
 Retrieves the status of the SSH service of VMHosts provided, or VMHosts in the cluster provided